lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 ## Summary of steps

-- Start a plugin folder and install Typescript
-- Create `tsconfig.json` and `package.json`
+- Copy our template repository and update `package.json`
 - Add your plugin code to `index.ts`
 - Build and link the plugin using `npm run build && npm link`
 - Load your plugin into `if` using `npm link`